Alice-s-Deposit/.github/profile/README.md

 - High-performance cryptographic processes 🗝️

 ## **The concept** 💡
 Cypher Deposit is your Path to Financial Privacy!
-Our application hosted on ipns
+Our application hosted on ipfs allows anyone to retrieve funds from centralized exchanges

 ## **Our code** 👨‍💻